RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Mingqi-Yang/_index.md

     link: mailto:yanglangbd@163.com
 ---

 I am currently in the final year of my undergraduate study working on my Bachelor's thesis.
 My research interest falls in the intersection of mathematics and computer science.
-I Will join the group presumably in September, 2023 as a Ph.D. student.
+I Will join the [Formal Verification Group](/) presumably in September, 2023 as a Ph.D. student.